9991426/DeepLeague-Exploration/README.md

 # DeepLeague-Exploration
 A modified version of DeepLeague by Farza
+The following README is taken from Farza's original README.

 # DeepLeague - leveraging computer vision and deep learning on the League of Legends mini map + a dataset of over 100,000 labeled images to further A.I research within esports.

 [Please read the blog post here.
 This repo just explains how to get setup.
 The blog will explain what this actually is!](https://medium.com/p/d275fd17c4e0/)